 Mike Marmis is the Managing Director of YAM Capital, a Commercial Real Estate bridge lender.
-YAM Capital is a privately held national lending firm based in Scottsdale, Arizona.
+YAM Capital is a privately held bridge lending firm with a focus on lending to Arizona Commercial Real Estate.
 It offers structured and funded bridge loans from $2M to $50MM and prides itself in expediency and certainty of execution.
 YAM Capital is part of American entrepreneur and philanthropist Bob Parson’s YAM Worldwide group of companies.

 LD: What career path did you want to take when you were in college?

 MM: My dad was in Real Estate Development so I was always interested in that industry, but I thought my career would take a bit of a different path and after getting my BA from the University of California Santa Barbara, I started Law School at the University of Arizona.
 After the first year I realized I wasn’t really passionate about the field, and didn’t want to live my life in terms of billable hours, so I decided to get my MBA at the same time.
 I ended up graduating UofA with both a Law Degree and MBA.

 LD: What events in your career path brought you to your current position, as Managing Director at YAM Capital?

 MM: I like to call myself a “twice recovering banker,” my career has toggled between the banking and real estate industries…which, I suppose was a perfect path to my position with YAM Capital.
 I’ve been with YAM for nearly four years and it is still one of the best career decisions I’ve ever made.

 LD: Can you tell us a little what your “average” week of work is like?